Max van Balgooy

-Max A. van Balgooy is a national leader in historical interpretation and community engagement, with extensive experience in developing solutions in collaboration with diverse audiences, including volunteers, staff, trustees, residents, scholars, design professionals, business leaders, and elected officials.
+Max A. van Balgooy is a national leader in historical interpretation and community engagement, with extensive experience in developing solutions in collaboration with diverse audiences, including volunteers, staff, trustees, residents, scholars, design professionals, preservationists, business leaders, and elected officials.
 He has more than 35 years of experience working in museums, historic preservation, heritage tourism, and historic sites, including senior positions at National Trust for Historic Preservation and the Workman and Temple Family Homestead Museum.
-A recognized researcher, author, speaker, and blogger on the trends, challenges, and opportunities facing museums, historic sites, and cultural organizations, he is a frequently requested facilitator, trainer, and consultant on business strategy, historical interpretation, public programming, marketing, and online media.
-He also serves as the director of the Seminar for Historical Administration, a mid-career training program for history professionals sponsored by the American Association for State and Local History.
+A recognized researcher, author, speaker, and blogger on the trends, challenges, and opportunities facing museums, historic sites, and cultural organizations, he is a frequently requested facilitator, trainer, and consultant on business strategy, historical interpretation, public programming, marketing, and community engagement.
+He also serves as the director of the History Leadership Institute, a mid-career training program for history professionals sponsored by the American Association for State and Local History.

 You can learn more about him at EngagingPlaces.net or follow him on Twitter @maxvanbalgooy.

-Professor van Balgooy teaches Museum Management, Museums and Community Engagement, Project Planning, and Interpretation of House Museums and Historic Sites.
+Professor van Balgooy teaches Museum Management, Museums and Community Engagement, Managing People and Projects, and Interpretation of House Museums and Historic Sites.

-- Author, Interpretive Planning for Historic Sites (Rowman and Littlefield, 2019)
+- Interpretive Strategy: A Step-by-Step Guide for History Organizations (Rowman and Littlefield, forthcoming)